Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Mar 12, 2020

-I'm having more and more clients coming in where they met the person on some sort of a dating application or one of the websites that's out there, had a date with them, something sexual occurred.
+I'm having more and more clients coming in who met the person on some sort of dating application or one of the websites that's out there, had a date with them, and something sexual occurred.

 Rape Charges under California Penal Code 261